 How to Apply

 Applicants to our CPE programs must provide the following materials:

 - $35.00 non-refundable application fee

 - Written recommendation from a faith group

-- $450 fee per unit, payable the first week of the unit
+The program fee for accepted applicants is $450 fee per unit, payable the first day of the unit.

 - This ACPE CPE center/program guarantees to its students the rights to inspect and review education records, to seek to amend them, to specified control over release of record information, and to file a complaint against the program for alleged violations of these Family Education and Privacy Act (FERPA) rights.